Makanza Territory

 Makanza or Mankanza Territory is an administrative area in Équateur Province in the Democratic Republic of the Congo.
 It lies along the main channel of the Congo River.
-Headquarters for the territory is the town of Makanza. the territory was created by presidential order on 6 October 1976.
+Headquarters for the territory is the town of Makanza.
+The territory was created by presidential order on 6 October 1976.

-In the early 21st century bandits operated in the area.
+In the early 21st century, bandits operated in the area.

 Climate

-The average temperature is between 23° and 25° Celsus.
-The average annual rainfall is between 1700 mm and 1900 mm.
+The average temperature is between 23° and 25°C. The average annual rainfall is between 1700 mm and 1900 mm.

 Administrative divisions

 In addition to the town of Makanza, officially a commune, the territory is divided into three sectors: